koka-lang/koka/doc/spec/tour.kk.md

 ### With Statements { #sec-with; }

-To the best of our knowledge, Koka was the first language to have generalized _dot notation_ and _trailing lambdas_.
+To the best of our knowledge, &koka; was the first language to have generalized _dot notation_ and _trailing lambdas_.
 Another novel syntactical feature is the `with` statement.
 With the ease of passing a function block as a parameter, these